uchicago-dsi/broadbandequity/README.md

 # broadbandequity

 This repository contains the datasets and codebooks used in the City of Chicago Broadband Equity Project from the Data Science Clinic (Winter 2022).
+Audditional work was also done during the Autumn 2022 Quarter.

-Authors: Lena Diasti, Drew Keller, Amy Maldonado
+Authors: Lena Diasti, Drew Keller, Amy Maldonado, Nick Ross (Autumn 2022)

  * [Goals](#goals)
  * [Installation](#installation)